vasole/pymca/doc/source/tutorials.rst

 :doc:`./training/matrix/index`.
 This exercise shows the user one way to tell the program how to automatically update the sample composition.

 :doc:`./training/xraydata/index`.
-Exercise to teach the use how to modify the theoretical data used by PyMca.
+Exercise to teach the user how to modify the theoretical data used by PyMca.